Three non-Hermitian random matrix universality classes of complex edge statistics: Spacing ratios and distributions: Numerical edge results: Complex spacing ratios and NN spacings

 Technically speaking, the gap probability leading to \eqref{GinibreSpacing} (and \eqref{GinibreSpacingNNN}) is the product of the exact Fredholm determinant eigenvalues of the kernel of this conditional determinantal point process.
 In Appendix \ref{App:kernel} we applied the same technique to $|z_1|=1$, conditioned to be at the edge, giving the gap probability through the Fredholm determinant of the conditional kernel.
 Unfortunately, its eigenvalues are not explicitly known and its expansion does not easily lead to good approximations \cite{BScGA}.
 However, it can be used to determine the small-argument expansion of $p_{\rm A,C\ NN}^{(N)}(s)$ in class A at the edge which is also cubic, to which we will return below.

 For completeness we also give the NN and NNN spacings distribution for 2D Poisson (Poi) in the bulk of the spectrum,

 see e.g. \cite{SaRibeiroProsen} for a derivation.
 Here, the large-$N$ limit and normalisation \eqref{def.1stmom} have already been applied.
-Notice that the NN spacing distribution shows a \emph{linear} growth at small $s$ for Poisson.
+Notice that the NN spacing distribution shows a \emph{linear} growth at small $s$ for Poisson, {coming from the area measure}.